shady-robot/knowledge-practice-insight/computer_science/knowledge/devops/kubernetes/operator/kubernetes_operators/chapter3/README.md

 API cluent.
 Users define a CR on a running cluster by providing a CR definition.
 A CRD is akin to a schema for a CR, defining the CR's fields and the types of values those fields contain.

+ConfigMap are best at providing a configuration to a program running in a Pod on the cluster - think of an application's config file.
+Applications usually want to read such configuration from within their pod, as a file or the value of an environment variable, rather than from the Kubernetes API.

+## Custom Controllers

+CRs are entries in the Kubernetes API database.
+To provide a declarative API for a specific application running on a cluster, you also need active code that capture the processes of managing that application.

+## Namespace

+* Namespace scope
+  Restricting your Operator to a single namespace.

+* Cluster-scoped
+  Watch and manage an application or services throughout a cluster.

+## Authorization

+Authorization - The power to do things on the cluster through the API - is defined in Kubernetes by one of a few available access control systems.
+Role-Based Access Control(RBAC) is the preferred and most tightly integrated of these.
+EBAC regulates access to system resources according to the role a system user performs.